jseabold/zorro/README.md

-zorro
+Zorro
 =====

-How to use IPython.parallel on HPC Zorro
+How to use IPython.parallel on AU's HPC Zorro